Shark (noun) — a shark is a big sea fish with a long body and sharp teeth. It swims very fast and lives in oceans around the world.

 -

-Jump the shark — This idiom is used when a show, project, or trend has passed its peak and starts to decline, often after a strange or over-the-top event.
-It shows that things are no longer as good as before.
+Jump the shark — describes a show, project, or trend that has passed its peak and starts to decline, often after a strange or over-the-top event.

 Shark bait — This refers to someone who is in a risky situation, often feeling exposed or likely to face problems.